imixs/imixs-workflow/src/site/markdown/modelling/process.md

-# The Workflow Task Properties
+# The Imixs-BPMN Task Element
 When a Imixs BPMN Task Element is selected in the Drawing Canvas, different settings can be configured from the tabbed property sheets displayed in the Property View.